Jonas-Nicodemus/phdmd/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+There are two executable scripts `main.py`, `reduction.py` and a configuration file `config.py` in the `src` directory.
-The executable script `main.py` executes the `pHDMD` algorithm for the current configuration, defined in `config.py`.
-Both files are located in `src`.
+- `main.py` execute the `pHDMD` algorithm for the current experiments, defined in `config.py`.
+- `reduction.py` executes the `pHDMD` algorithm with model reduction step for the MIMO Mass-Spring-Damper experiment, defined in `config.py`.
+The algorithm is executed for different reduced orders, subsequently the H2 and Hinf errors are plotted of the reduced orders.

 <!-- USAGE EXAMPLES -->
 ## Documentation